 Other Societal Violence or Discrimination

-Press reports of vigilante killings and abuses continued to increase and became more common in urban areas.
+Press reported vigilante killings and abuses continued to increase and became more common in urban areas.
 Many killings were related to alleged involvement in sorcery and witchcraft and typically targeted the most vulnerable persons: young women, widows without male sons, and the elderly.
 The government repealed the controversial Sorcery Act in 2013, which had provided a defense for violent crime if the accused was acting to stop witchcraft.
-In 2014 the government called partners together to draft a sorcery national action plan, but no funding had been released for implementation.
-The national government lacked the capacity to enforce these laws or change the traditional beliefs underlying sorcery-related killings.
-However, some provincial governments in the Highlands have set up police units specifically charged with responding to sorcery incidents.
-These police units met with limited success, especially when entering villages where they were outgunned and outnumbered.
+The government established the Sorcery National Action Plan (SNAP) in 2016, to be implemented by a national committee.
+The committee, however, lacked funding to carry out its mandate fully, and despite efforts by some provincial governments, police often lacked the capacity to stop sorcery-related killings.

-During one week in October in Port Moresby, three women and one man were found dead after being brutally tortured.
-Police stated the deaths were related to sorcery accusations.
-Observers concluded that the number of women tortured and killed for alleged sorcery was increasing.
+Church leaders and policy makers observed that the number of persons reportedly tortured and killed for alleged sorcery was increasing.
 Some suggested internal migration and urban drift led to sorcery-related killings in districts formerly without such violence.
-Many also believed perpetrators used sorcery-related violence to mask violence against women or for revenge.
+Many also believed perpetrators used sorcery-related violence to mask violence against vulnerable members of the community, including women, or for revenge.
 Reliable data on the issue remained elusive.
-Many cases went unreported and there was no comprehensive analysis of the drivers of sorcery-related violence.
-In some incidents, victims of sorcery-related violence were harassed, tortured, and subjected to public humiliation for days before being released, rescued, or killed.

 Long-standing animosities among isolated tribes, a persistent cultural tradition of revenge for perceived wrongs, and the lack of law enforcement were factors underlying frequent violent tribal conflict in highland areas.
-During the year tribal fighting continued in the highlands provinces.
-Deaths and the numbers of IDPs resulting from such conflicts continued to rise due to the increased availability of modern weapons.
-The Internal Displacement Monitoring Center estimated that approximately 22,500 persons had been internally displaced as a result of tribal fighting and natural disasters.
-The ICRC estimated the number could be as high as 110,000.
-There were no reliable estimates for deaths caused by tribal fighting.
+During the year tribal fighting continued in highlands provinces.
+The numbers of deaths and IDPs resulting from such conflicts continued to rise due to the increased availability of modern weapons (see section 2.d.).